 Carcinoma in situ of the cervix uteri diagnosed with histological confirmation by biopsy together with the undergoing of trachelectomy or hysterectomy to remove the tumour.
+For the above definition the following are not covered:

-Carcinoma in situ of the colon or rectum - resulting in intestinal resection
+Carcinoma in situ of the colon or rectum - resulting in intestinal resection local excision and polypectomy.